curl/everything-curl/sourcecode-layout.md

 table](https://curl.haxx.se/docs/ssl-compared.html) on the web site to aid users.

-- OpenSSL: the by far most popular TLS library.
+- OpenSSL: the (by far) most popular TLS library.
 - BoringSSL: an OpenSSL fork maintained by Google.
-Will make libcurl disable a few features due to lacking functionality in the library.
+It will make libcurl disable a few features due to lacking some functionality in the library.
 - LibreSSL: an OpenSSL fork maintained by the OpenBSD team.
 - NSS: a full-blown TLS library perhaps most known for being used by the Firefox web browser.
 This is the default TLS backend for curl on Fedora and Redhat systems.
-- GnuTLS: a full-blown TLS library used by default by the debian packaged curl.
+- GnuTLS: a full-blown TLS library used by default by the Debian packaged curl.
-- mbedTLS: (formerly known as PolarSSL) is a TLS library perhaps more targeted towards an embedded market.
+- mbedTLS: (formerly known as PolarSSL) is a TLS library more targeted towards the embedded market.
-- WolfSSL: (formerly known as cyaSSL) is a TLS library perhaps more targeted towards an embedded market.
+- WolfSSL: (formerly known as cyaSSL) is a TLS library more targeted towards the embedded market.
-- axTLS: is a minuscule TLS library focused on a small footprint.
+- axTLS: a minuscule TLS library focused on a requiring a small footprint.
-- schannel: the native TLS library on Windows.
+- SChannel: the native TLS library on Windows.
-- securetransport: the native TLS library on Mac OS X.
+- SecureTransport: the native TLS library on Mac OS X.
-- gskit: the native TLS library on OS/400.
+- GSKit: the native TLS library on OS/400.

 ### src